brithamilton1/DissertationCodeGenerator/README.md

 # DissertationCodeGenerator
-Generates a list of codes for possibly combinations on the Master Lock Bluetooth Lock
+Generates a list of codes and prints them for possibly combinations on the Master Lock Bluetooth Lock

 Ran on https://jupyter.org/